Dragutin Dimitrijević: Assassination of Archduke Franz Ferdinand

-In 1911, Dimitrijević had organised an attempt to assassinate the Austrian Emperor Franz Josef.
-In early 1914 after finding out that three young Bosnian Serb students, led by nineteen year old Gavrilo Princip, were plotting to assassinate the heir to the Austro-Hungarian Empire, during his upcoming visit to Sarajevo, the Black Hand provided the conspirators with weapons and training in Belgrade.
-The support came from railways employee Milan Ciganović, a member of the Black Hand, with the presumed approval of Dimitrijević.
+In 1911, Dimitrijević organized an attempt to assassinate the Austrian emperor Franz Joseph I. In early 1914, after finding out that three young Bosnian Serb students, led by nineteen-year-old Gavrilo Princip, were plotting to assassinate Franz Joseph's heir, Archduke Franz Ferdinand, during his upcoming visit to Sarajevo, the Black Hand provided the conspirators with weapons and training in Belgrade.
+The support came from railway employee Milan Ciganović, a member of the Black Hand, with the presumed approval of Dimitrijević.

-According to historian Christopher Clark, it is possible that Ciganović had been informing Serbian Prime Minister Nikola Pašić about the plot, but this speculation rests on indirect evidence.
-It is however believed that, after being warned of the presence of Bosnian terrorists, Pašić gave instructions for the arrest of young Bosnians who attempted to cross back into Bosnia.
+According to historian Christopher Clark, it is possible that Ciganović informed Serbian prime minister Nikola Pašić about the plot, but this speculation rests on indirect evidence.
+It is believed, however, that after being warned of the presence of Bosnian assassins in Serbia, Pašić gave instructions for the arrest of young Bosnians who attempted to cross back into Bosnia.
 However, his orders were not implemented, and the three men arrived in what was then known as the Condominium of Bosnia and Herzegovina, where they joined forces with fellow conspirators recruited by Princip's former roommate Danilo Ilić, Veljko and Vaso Čubrilović, Muhamed Mehmedbašić, Cvjetko Popović and Miško Jovanović.
 On 28 June 1914 Princip mortally wounded Franz Ferdinand and his wife Sophie, Duchess of Hohenberg.

 Surviving conspirator Vaso Čubrilović stated that the pistols and bombs used in the assassination were supplied to fellow Black Hand member Gavrilo Princip by Dimitrijević in Belgrade and then smuggled across the border, along with cyanide capsules for the conspirators to use to commit suicide in the event of capture.
 The failure of these cyanide capsules to work properly allowed the conspirators, who had received absolutely no training in how to withstand interrogation, to be easily tricked by Austrian police detectives and investigative magistrates into confessing and revealing the Colonel's involvement.

 On 23 July 1914, the Austro-Hungarian government sent its July Ultimatum to the Serbian government with a list of ten demands.
 In his response on 25 July 1914, Pašić accepted all the points of the ultimatum except the sixth, which demanded that Serbia allow an Austrian delegation to participate in a criminal investigation against those participants in the conspiracy that were in Serbia.
 Three days later, Austria-Hungary declared war on Serbia.
 In 1916, Dimitrijević was promoted to colonel shortly before his arrest on the charge of high treason.